 What has been your most rewarding experience as a teacher abroad?

 I am always amazed at how happy and excited every student is once they see my camera turn on at the beginning of class.
 It’s like magic watching them light up and laugh and smile.
-Getting their attention is easy, but when I can find out what is their
+Getting their attention is easy, but when I can find out what is their favorite toy or get them to show me their art, that makes me feel so fulfilled.
+Teaching is more than getting the student to show good results or grades.

 To me, teaching is more about getting the student to express their hearts and minds and emotions in a safe and encouraging environment.
 When I see a student comfortably show their personality and creativity, I really feel like I’m cultivating their future in the best and brightest of ways!